walkerstack/Sluice/README.md

 ## Task history & savings

 Every task is recorded in a durable SQLite ledger (`haiflow.db` in `HAIFLOW_DATA_DIR`).
-On completion, haiflow mines the same Claude Code transcript it parses for the Stop hook and stores what the task actually did: the ordered tool calls, commands run, files changed, real diffs, token usage, model, and timing.
+On completion, the server mines the same Claude Code transcript it parses for the Stop hook and stores what the task actually did: the ordered tool calls, commands run, files changed, real diffs, token usage, model, and timing.
 Query it via `GET /tasks`, `GET /tasks/:id`, and `GET /responses/:id/timeline`, or browse it in the dashboard's History tab.

-Because haiflow runs on a flat Claude Code subscription, tasks cost nothing per-token. `GET /usage` and `GET /usage/window` report measured token consumption over rolling 5-hour and 7-day windows (the subscription rate-limit windows) alongside the equivalent API cost a per-token caller would have paid — the savings the tool exists to deliver.
+Because Sluice runs on a flat Claude Code subscription, tasks cost nothing per-token. `GET /usage` and `GET /usage/window` report measured token consumption over rolling 5-hour and 7-day windows (the subscription rate-limit windows) alongside the equivalent API cost a per-token caller would have paid — the savings the tool exists to deliver.
 The dollar figure is an estimate from a maintained price table, not a bill.
 Set `HAIFLOW_USAGE_ALERT_TOKENS` to get an alert-only flag when the 5h window crosses a threshold (it never throttles work).

-> Durability note: the ledger lives in `HAIFLOW_DATA_DIR`, which defaults to `/tmp/haiflow` and is wiped on reboot.
+> **Durability note:** the ledger lives in `HAIFLOW_DATA_DIR`, which defaults to `/tmp/haiflow` and is wiped on reboot.
 Point it at a persistent directory to keep history across restarts.

 ## Logging

-Haiflow outputs structured JSON logs to stdout/stderr for all key events:
+Structured JSON logs go to stdout/stderr for all key events:

 ```jsonl
 {"ts":"2026-03-18T02:35:00Z","level":"info","event":"server_started","port":3333,"auth":true}